kylebutts/latex-templates/README.md

 ## Latex Article

 This is how I write my papers.
+There's not many special bells and whistles, but I think it looks nice and clean.

 ### Math commands